dappforce/subsocial-docs/docs/lightpaper/architecture/monetization/Stablecoins.md

 title: Stablecoins
 ---

-Having a source of revenue (tips, paid subscriptions) that’s free of the extreme volatility that we see with cryptocurrencies is important.
-As mentioned in the previous sub-section, this will be easy with Polkadot.
+Having a source of revenue (tips, paid subscriptions, etc.) that’s free of the extreme volatility that we see with cryptocurrencies is important.
+As mentioned in the previous sub-section, this will be easy within the Substrate ecosystem, as various stablecoins are in the works or already launched.